I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddicb_setpriority.md

 ## Members

-`HandleList`

-[in] An array of D3DKMT_HANDLE data types that represent kernel-mode handles to the allocations.
-The Microsoft Direct3D runtime's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_allocatecb.md">pfnAllocateCb</a> function returns these handles.
-Therefore, the user-mode display driver uses these handles to set priority for the allocations.

-If the user-mode display driver sets the handle in the <b>hResource</b> member to a non-<b>NULL</b> value, it must set <b>HandleList</b> to <b>NULL</b>.

 `hResource`

 [in] A handle to a resource whose priority must be set.
 If the user-mode display driver uses the array that is specified by <b>HandleList</b> to set the priority for the list of allocations, it sets <b>hResource</b> to <b>NULL</b>.
 If the user-mode display driver sets <b>hResource</b> to a non-<b>NULL</b> value, it must set the <b>NumAllocations</b> member to zero and <b>HandleList</b> to <b>NULL</b>.